crediblecreative/flutter-dart-podcastindex-org-example/README.md

     1) Replace the Flutter app's auto-generated lib/main.dart with the new version from this repo

-    2) Update the lib/main.dart file with  your API key and API secret
+    2) Update the lib/main.dart file with  your API key and API secret.
+If either your API key or API secret contain dollar signs ($) escape them with backslashed (\$).

     3) Replace the pubspec.yaml file with the new version from this repo (this handles package dependencies)